COVID variant BA.2.86 triples in new CDC estimates, now 8.8% of cases

 The World Health Organization also recently stepped up its classification of BA.2.86 and its descendants to a "variant of interest" after a rise in cases from the strain.

-Early data on BA.2.86 suggests it does not appear to lead to worse or different symptoms than previous strains, the World Health Organization said in its Nov.
+Early data on BA.2.86 suggests it does not appear to lead to worse or different symptoms than previous strains, the WHO said in its Nov.
 21 risk evaluation, but noted a "substantial rise" in recent BA.2.86 reports.

 The CDC said it did not disagree with the WHO's assessment that BA.2.86 likely posed a "low" public health risk, adding that for now the strain "BA.2.86 does not appear to be driving increases in infections or hospitalizations in the United States."